 Also, side hustles can help you while you are financially free if you continue them.
 Once you are financially independent, every bit of income will help.
 For some people, this is not staying true to the definition of financial Independence since you still rely on this income.
 However, the definition of Financial Independence can be adapted to everybody!

-Each person is different and will consider some side hustles but not all of them.
+Each person is different and will consider some side hustles, but not all of them.
 Some people will have many side hustles will some will have none and will solely focus on their career.
 Everybody is free to choose their weapons.
-But it is important to know that the weapons are available should you need them!
+But it is essential to know that the weapons are available should you need them!

 Even if you master all the weapons already mentioned, you will not become Financially Independent in one day!
 Patience is an important weapon.
 But this not an easy one for some people.

 For most people, reaching Financial Independence will take anywhere from five to fifteen years.
-It is very important to be patient during your journey.
+It is crucial to be patient during your journey.

 All along the way, you need to be careful to continue to improve your usage of all the other weapons.
 And do not get distracted out of your path!

 One way to make it easier to wait until the end of the journey is to have small goals along the way.
-If your only goal is to become financially free in five years, the first years will be difficult to keep motivated.
-You can make it your goal to achieve an FI ratio of 10% the first year for instance.
+If your only goal is to become financially free in five years, the first years will be challenging to keep motivated.
+You can make it your goal to achieve an FI ratio of 10% in the first year, for instance.
 Or reduce your expenses by 10% in the two first years.
-By having small goals and fighting to reach them, it will be easier to wait for the main goal!
+By having small goals and fighting to reach them, it will be easier to wait for the primary goal!